molin6/map-voting/README.md

 A quick website for a presentation where the audience is asked to choose specific states based on questions.
+Basic form submission on a web page with interactive map, additionally a page where the results are shown.